WHEN TO GO

 Restaurant Meal: R$25 – 70

-THE SET-UPSituated close to the Delta de Parnaiba (the only open sea delta in the Americas and one of the three largest in the world in terms natural extension and beauty), Barra Grande (like all of the state of Piaui's) coasline provides incredible kiting conditions dotted within its shallow coast line and bays.
-Barra Grande's main spot is off the main beach with flat, warm, clear waters and a huge amount of space.
+THE SET-UPSituated close to the Delta de Parnaiba (one of the three largest open sea deltas in the world in terms natural extension and beauty), Barra Grande’s main spot is off the main beach with flat, warm, clear waters and a huge amount of space.
 As the tide gets higher the water can get choppier, but offers brilliant kickers for massive take-offs in the strong winds.
 At low tide the spot in front of BGK is the best and free of rocks with nice flat water.
-As the sun sets there's a great atmosphere in the Kite Camp bar with people overlooking the action as you kite for hours, boosting into the sunset.
+As the sun sets there’s a great atmosphere in the Kite Camp bar with people overlooking the action as you kite for hours, boosting into the sunset.

 Kite downwind through this lagoon, round a couple of sandbars and you’ll reach Macapa, where the river meets the ocean, forming incredible lagoons that are ideal for freestyle.
 Once the tide passes low the conditions get better and better as the water fills in.
 There’s also a restaurant and bar at this spot.